pingdotgg/zact/README.md

 ### Client WITHOUT Custom Hook

-Yes you can just import them and call them like promises, too:
+Yes, you can also just import them and call them like promises:

 ```ts
 // component.tsx